celiabbanks/celiabbanks.github.io/README.md

-## Welcome to Celia's portfolio website
+## Welcome to Celia's Portfolio Website

 This site is currently under construction but you can view the collection as work in progress here: